-We estimate that we will receive net proceeds from this offering of approximately \$ million if the underwriters' option to purchase additional shares is exercised in full, approximately \$ after deducting the underwriting discounts and commissions, and estimated expenses of this offering.
-We intend to contribute the net proceeds of this offering to our operating partnership which in turn will use the majority of such proceeds to repay outstanding borrowings under the project financing loan agreement, or PF Loan Agreement, portion of our senior secured revolving credit facility, or Existing Credit Facility, with Bank of America, N.A., an affiliate of one of the underwriters in this offering.
-As of April 21, 2015, we had approximately \$330.0 million outstanding under our Existing Credit Facility.
+THE OFFERING 5,000,000 shares (plus up to an additional 750,000 shares of our common stock that we may issue and sell Common stock offered by us upon the exercise of the underwriters' option to purchase additional shares).
+Common stock and OP units to be outstanding upon completion 37,519,566 shares and 284,992 limited partnership units in our operating partnership, or OP units of this offering We estimate that we will receive net proceeds from this offering of approximately \$ Use of proceeds million. or approximately \$ million if the underwriters' option to purchase additional shares is exercised in full, after deducting the underwriting discounts and commissions, and estimated expenses of this offering.
+We intend to contribute the net proceeds of this offering to our operating partnership which in turn will use the majority of such proceeds to repay outstanding borrowings under the project financing loan agreement, or PF Loan Agreement, portion of our senior secured revolving credit facility, or our Existing Credit Facility, with Bank of America, N.A., an affiliate of one of the underwriters in this offering.
+As of September 30, 2015, we had approximately \$378 million outstanding under our Existing Credit Facility.
 Following such repayment, our operating partnership will use any remaining net proceeds, together with the available borrowing capacity under our Existing Credit Facility, to acquire our target assets subject to our investment strategy and to the extent consistent with maintaining our REIT qualification and our exception from registration under the 1940 Act and for general corporate purposes.
 Prior to the full investment of such remaining net proceeds, we intend to invest such remaining net proceeds in interestbearing accounts and short-term, interest-bearing securities which are consistent with our intention to qualify for taxation as a REIT.
 See "Use of Proceeds."
 For further information about our objectives and strategies, please see "Business-Investment Strategy," included in our 2014 10-K, which is incorporated by reference into this prospectus supplement.
+Dividend policy We intend to make regular quarterly distributions to holders of our common stock.
+U.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate rates to the extent that it annually distributes less than 100% of its REIT taxable income.
+Our current policy is to pay quarterly distributions, which on an annual basis will equal all or substantially all of our REIT taxable Based on 32,519,566 shares of common stock outstanding as of October 12, 2015, and excludes (1) 750,000 shares of our common stock that we may issue and sell upon the full exercise of the 1